glynawe/Vanilla/vanilla.md

     StructureItems     = StructuredConstant ["for" Constant].

 A structure list can be assigned to a record or array variable.
 Each item from a structure list is assigned to an element of the record or array in order.
-For records that is that order used its description.
+For records that is that order used its definition.
 If those elements are records or arrays then this rule is applied recursively.

 A `for` clause indicates that an item should be repeated a number of times within its structure list.